• Skip to primary navigation

 This scones recipe is made with all-purpose flour, also known as plain flour, which is why we have to add baking powder and salt to the dry ingredients.
 If you are in the UK or other countries that regularly use self-rising flour:

-• use 375 grams self-rising flour and do not add the baking powder and the salt.
+• use 375 grams of self-rising flour and skip the baking powder and the salt in the recipe.

 Want to make this scone with whole milk instead of cream?
 This is how to do it: